 The message you set up will also be sent when you send messages from your computer.

-- Open the Gmail app .
+- On your iPhone or iPad, open the Gmail app .

 - In the top left, tap Menu .